Do it yourself, together

 Amid a second year of an uncertain global pandemic that forced so many of us to spend time apart, thousands of people across the nation found a way to come together to support Living Beyond Breast Cancer.
 Many people came together through a growing number of do-it-yourself (DIY) fundraisers, which collectively increased their giving by 15 percent since 2020.

 In 2021, nearly 2,000 people participated in over 200 DIY fundraisers, raising a combined total of more than $190,000 for LBBC’s mission.
 Facebook fundraisers alone accounted for $25,000 of that total.
-Additionally, Reach & Raise participants secured over $200,000 from their communities.
+Additionally, participants in Reach & Raise, a now retired event, secured over $200,000 from their communities.

 Though the amount of funds raised is impressive and incredibly appreciated, the numbers do not capture the personal stories or begin to describe the countless hours of organizing for those leading the charge.
 Their vibrant creativity, commitment, and dedication are simply invaluable.

 The pandemic persisted, but so did our community.
 Among our top DIY fundraisers this year were three of LBBC’s newly trained leadership volunteers who are already making a big impact as breast cancer advocates.